burlachenkok/exploring-python3/python3-note.md

 ## Subtleties with Accessing Value of Variables

 Python has named references to objects.
 It has no variables available to the programmer for reference by value (at least at the Language level).
 Functions return and accept arguments by reference in the terminology of C++, C#, and Java.
-Consequently, you do not have *direct* access to raw access to underlying values.
+Consequently, you do not have *direct* access to raw view of underlying value.

-Moreover, there is still one very sometimes not nice aspect with the default argument presented in Python since the early `2.*` version.
+Moreover, there is still one not nice aspect with the default argument presented in Python since the early `2.*` version.
 For the default argument - the default value is passed by reference and *calculated once*.
 This (unfortunately) creates an implicit global default value object.
 For C++ this is not observed, because arguments are passed by value, and the default value is just shorthand not to write arguments in some circumstances.

 ## Context in Python as Scope in C++